cavtools/cav/README.md

   requests and responses
   - [x] End-to-end typesafety
   - [x] Compatible with [Zod](https://github.com/colinhacks/zod) data parsers
-- Its syntax should be functional and declarative, for maximal organization flexibility
+- Its syntax should be functional and declarative
   - [x] Immutable, schema-like Router and Endpoint definitions
   - [x] No hidden context
   - [x] No middleware
+  - [x] Functions all the way down
 - Production deployments should be a simple git-commit-push
   - [x] [Deno Deploy](https://deno.com) without a build step
-- It should minimize the threat of supply chain attacks
+- It should stand on its own
   - [x] Zero third-party dependencies

 ## Inspirations